 Present law requires each contract with a publisher for school books to be awarded on a competitive basis and provides that such contracts contain specific provisions relative to termination rights, price controls and stability.
 Further requires that at least 80% of the books purchased be printed in La., provided 5,000 or more copies of such book are purchased in a single year.
+Proposed law retains the requirement in present law for public bids but otherwise repeals present law and instead provides as follows:

-Proposed law retains the requirement in present law for public bids, but otherwise repeals present law and instead provides as follows:
+(1) Requires DOE to support public school governing authorities in achieving maximum cost efficiencies in the purchase and acquisition of textbooks and other instructional materials by providing for bulk purchasing through state contracts, whenever possible and feasible, and through the central depository.

-- (1) Requires DOE to support public school governing authorities in achieving maximum cost efficiencies in the purchase and acquisition of textbooks and other instructional materials by providing for bulk purchasing through state contracts, whenever possible and feasible. - (2) Provides public school governing authorities may purchase textbooks and other instructional materials through a state contract, through a school system purchasing cooperative, or may contract directly with a publisher or other content provider. - (3) Provides that each contract between the state, a school system purchasing cooperative, or the governing authority of a public elementary and secondary school and a publisher or other content provider for textbooks and instructional materials shall: - (a) Be awarded on a competitive basis in accordance with applicable state law. - (b) Provide that the publisher, distributor, wholesaler, or retailer shall not charge the governing authority of a public school a purchase price, rental fee, or other fee for the purchase, lease, or use of a textbook or instructional material that exceeds the lowest price or fee charged to a school governing authority in any other state for the same textbook or instructional material.
+- (2) Provides that public school governing authorities may purchase textbooks and other instructional materials through a state contract, the central depository, or a school system purchasing cooperative or may contract directly with a publisher or other content provider. - (3) Provides that each contract between the state, a school system purchasing cooperative, or the governing authority of a public elementary and secondary school and a publisher or other content provider for textbooks and instructional materials shall: - (a) Be awarded on a competitive basis in accordance with applicable state law. - (b) Provide that the publisher, distributor, wholesaler, or retailer shall not charge the governing authority of a public school a purchase price, rental fee, or other fee for the purchase, lease, or use of a textbook or instructional material that exceeds the lowest price or fee charged to a school governing authority in any other state for the same textbook or instructional material. - (c) Require that the publishers or content providers make textbooks and other instructional materials available for purchase through the central depository.